jonnyhuck/Paper2GIS/README.md

 # Paper2GIS

 Paper2GIS is a participatory GIS / mapping platform that allows participants to draw markup onto a paper map (using a **thick black marker pen**), which can then be automatically extracted into georeferenced Shapefile or GeoTiff datasets.
+THis is intended to reduce the impact of *digital divides* on the collection of participatory map data.
 Paper2GIS was created in 2016 for students to use on a field course in the Indian Himalaya.
-It has since been used for a range of teaching research applications.
+It has since been used for a range of teaching research applications, some of which are listed in the [References](#references) section of this document.

 The figure below (reproduced from [Denwood et al., 2022](https://link.springer.com/article/10.1007/s10109-022-00386-6)) briefly describes the process: A) take an image of a Paper2GIS layout with markup.
-The software then identifies B) the layout in the photograph, C) the map in the layout, D) the markup on the map.
-This is then output either as a Shapefile or a GeoTiff.
+The software then identifies B) the layout in the photograph, C) the map in the layout, D) the markup on the map, and extracts it either to a Shapefile or a GeoTiff.

 ![Paper2GIS Workflow](https://media.springernature.com/full/springer-static/image/art%3A10.1007%2Fs10109-022-00386-6/MediaObjects/10109_2022_386_Fig4_HTML.jpg?as=webp)